p10rahulm/your-static-website/content/_index.md

         title = "Greatest ever works"
         subtitle = "Major Projects and Work Interests"

-    # These are the cards we will display.
-Ideally fill three.
-    # choose from 2,3,4,6
-    numcards = 3

     [[showcase.card]]
         icon = "fa-laptop"
         title = "Responsive Design"